Rerouter

 • when a vehicle enters one of the rerouter-edges and the following conditions are all met:

-• it's current destination parkingArea is among the set of parkingAreaReroute definitions and has attribute visible="true"
+• its current destination parkingArea is among the set of parkingAreaReroute definitions and has attribute visible="true"

-• it's current destination parkingArea is full
+• its current destination parkingArea is full

 The definition looks like this: